Feels good to grow.

 In order to give your plants the best chances against blossom end rot, give your plant calcium-rich fertilisers.
 Keep your plants well-watered.
 Add mulch to keep the soil moist.

-We’re excited to see your garlic harvest.
-Awapuni Nurseries usually sell garlic seedlings in the colder months.
-This recent winter, we noticed that many gardeners all over New Zealand invested in planting garlic.
 Summer is the best time to harvest garlic (end of December to early January).
 When the lower, outer leaves turn yellow or brown, it’s time to harvest the garlic.
 Loosen the soil around the plant and carefully pull them out.
-Timing is quite important.
-When garlic is harvested prematurely, it may not store well.
+Timing is important.
+When garlic is harvested early, it may not store well.
 Once harvested, you may eat the garlic right away although some people leave them on the ground for a few days to dry it up.
-If you intend to store it for a few days, tie the bundles together and keep them in a cool, dark, dry place with good air circulation.
+If you intend to store it for a few days, tie them up in bundles and keep them in a cool, dark, dry place with good air circulation.

 Summer is Basil Season